itamames/Lecture17/README.md

 ### Single-Source Shortest-Path Problem.

-Given a weighted graph, G = (V,E), and a distinguished vertex, s, find the shortest weighted path from s to every other vertex in G.
+Given a weighted graph, G = (V, E), and a distinguished vertex, s, find the shortest weighted path from s to every other vertex in G.

 ### Example #1